MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE   │
     =#

-The `Get(:Symbol)` primitive reproduces the contents from a named container.
-Pipeline composition `>>` combines results from nested traversal.
-For example, the next pipeline returns employee tuples across both departments.
+The `Get()` pipeline primitive reproduces contents from a named container.
+Pipeline composition `>>` merges results from nested traversal.
+They can be used together creatively.

     run(ChicagoData, Get(:department) >> Get(:employee))
     #=>